 Employee Rights No Fees Unless We Win

-An outside salesperson is someone 18 years of age or older who regularly spends more than half their working time (based on how the employee actually spends his or her time) away from the employer's business location, usually advertising and negotiating for transactions of a particular product or service with clients and potential customers.
+An outside salesperson is someone 18 years of age or older who regularly spends more than half their working time (based on how the employee actually spends his or her time) away from the employer's business location, usually negotiating for transactions of a particular product, service, or use of facilities with clients and potential customers.
 An employer is not required to pay overtime compensation for work in excess of 8 hours in a workday or 40 hours in a workweek or minimum wage for all hours worked to individuals who meet the requirements of the outside salesperson exemption.
 See California Labor Code section 1171 and California Industrial Welfare Commission wage orders.
-However, the employer must establish that the employee is in fact an outside salesperson for this rule to apply.
+However, the employer must establish that the employee is in fact a bona fide outside salesperson for this rule to apply.

 An example of an outside salesperson would be the proverbial door-to-door salesperson, selling household products such as vacuum cleaners or refrigerators to people at their front doorstep.
-However, simply being the deliverer of a product, or having a specific job title, is never enough in the eyes of the law for the exemption to apply.
+However, simply being the deliverer of a product or having the specific job title of an outside salesperson is never enough in the eyes of the law for the exemption to apply.
 The duties and compensation of the employee must satisfy the requirements of the outside salesperson exemption; otherwise, the employer must pay overtime compensation to the employee.

-For instance, agents driving and delivering bottled water to customers were NOT outside salespeople unless they spent the majority of their time actually selling the product, as opposed to merely delivering it to customers.
+For instance, agents driving and delivering bottled water to customers were NOT outside salespersons unless they spent the majority of their time actually selling the product, as opposed to merely delivering it to customers.
 Ramirez v.
 Yosemite Water Co.
 (1999) 20 Cal.4th 785.
 “The employer bears the burden of proving that the outside salesperson exemption applies.”
 The outside salesperson exemption requires scrutiny of both the job description for the position held by the employee and the employee's own work habits.
 Duran v.
 U.S. Bank National Assn.
 (2014) 59 Cal.4th 1, 26.Commissioned Salesperson Exemption

-However, it is very important to note that whether the employee's income attributed to commissions genuinely qualifies as commission pay often will make or break this classification.
-An employer cannot give an employee a bonus, for instance, and call it a commission just for the purposes of escaping the overtime compensation laws.
+It is important to note that a careful examination of whether the employee's income attributed to commissions genuinely qualifies as commission pay often will make or break this classification.
+An employer cannot give an employee a bonus, for instance, and call it a commission just for the purposes of escaping overtime compensation laws.

-In addition, commissioned salespersons must actually be principally involved with selling their products/services in order to be exempt.
+In addition, commissioned salespersons must actually be principally involved with selling products or services in order to be exempt.
 Keyes Motors, Inc. v.
-Division of Labor Standards Enforcement, (1987) 197 CA3d 557, 242 CR 873 (auto mechanics who were paid on commission from charged customers were not exempt, as they only rendered repair services and were not involved in selling their services to customers).
+Division of Labor Standards Enforcement (1987) 197 Cal.App.3d 557 (auto mechanics who were paid on commission from amounts charged to customers were not exempt, as they only rendered repair services and were not involved in selling their services to customers.)

 A good example of a commissioned salesperson would probably be the typical car salesman.
-Every sale, he earns a commission or kind of percentage bonus for sales of cars he manages to move off of his dealership.
-Because, however, he earns a considerable amount of commission from selling the cars, the salesman may be exempt from overtime compensation laws, depending on whether he makes over half of his income from the commissions.
+With every sale he earns a commission or a kind of percentage bonus for sales of cars he manages to move off the lot.
+Because he earns a considerable amount of commission from selling each car, the salesman may be exempt from overtime compensation laws, depending on whether he makes over half of his income from the commissions.
 To qualify as a “commission,” the commission must be the product of a direct sale to a customer and must be a percentage of the price of the product or service sold.
 Keyes Motors, Inc. v.
 Division of Labor Standards Enforcement (1987) 197 Cal.App.3d 557, 562-564.

-The classification of a worker is not determined by title but instead is determined by both salary and duties.
-Thus, it is irrelevant if a nonexempt employee agrees to work overtime without additional compensation; additional compensation would be required by California law.Contact Us
+The classification of a worker is not determined by title but instead is determined by both earnings, if applicable, and the actual job duties of the worker.Contact Us

-If you and other employees have not been granted proper overtime wages, or if you have been denied rest periods or meal breaks or have been compelled to work during them, or if you believe your employer or former employer has otherwise violated your rights, call the experienced employment law attorneys at Kokozian Law Firm, APC.
-323-857-5900.
-Ask about our free initial consultation.
+If you and other employees have not been paid proper overtime wages, or if you have been denied rest or meal breaks or have been compelled to work during them, or if you believe your employer or former employer has otherwise violated your rights, call the experienced employment law attorneys at Kokozian Law Firm, APC or Contact Us via our online form.